 What to Expect

-- Experienced staff members are available on-campus and at SU centers to assist with your transition to life abroad and later to the SU campus in Syracuse.
+- Experienced staff members are available on-campus and at Syracuse centers to assist with your transition to life abroad and later to the campus in Syracuse.

 - After the Discovery semester, students are guaranteed on-campus housing in Syracuse and are assigned to a room either with, or near, fellow Discovery students.
 This facilitates an easier transition to residence hall living.